noahpierau/bookofyo/README.md

 - [Chapter 1: Welcome To Yoism](#chapter-1-welcome-to-yoism)

   - Who are We?
   - The Main Beliefs of Yoism
   - Ten Sacred Truths, Principles, and Goals of Yoism
   - The Open Source Truth Process
   - What Makes Yoism Unique?

 - [Chapter 2: Empiricism](#chapter-2-empiricism)

   - Truth
   - A Thought Experiment
   - Models
   - Determining Our Beliefs
   - Good Evidence
   - The Importance of Occam's Razor
   - The Afterlife
   - Open-mindedness

 - [Chapter 3: Community](#chapter-3-community)

   - Open Source Software
   - Open Source Truth
   - Consensual Truth Making: Embracing Conflict
   - Open Source Truth In Action: Revising The Book of Yo
   - Book Yoans
   - Becoming a Book Yoan
   - Proclaiming the Truth Together: Overcoming the Fear of Religion

 - [Chapter 4: Meaning](#chapter-4-meaning)

   - Who and what am I?
   - What do you mean by "Meaning"?
   - The Exploration
   - Deep Importance
   - Gatherings
   - Community Agreements About What Is Important
   - The Process For Coming To These Articulations

 - [Chapter 5: Reclaiming GOD](#chapter-5-reclaiming-god)

   - A Story of Creation
   - Traditional Religion
   - Enlightenment
   - The Nature of God
   - Reclaiming Your Godliness

 - [Chapter 6: Why Yoism?](#chapter-6-why-yoism)

   - A Declaration of Inter-Dependence
+  - The Power of Yo
+  - Become Part of The Movement

 - [Footnotes](#footnotes)